 Guillory represents an area of rural Louisiana that fought to keep cockfighting legal prior to the ban.
-He said chicken boxing is a sport that uses some of the paraphernalia involved in cockfighting, but he did not specify what paraphernalia that was, or how the sport was any less violent or deadly than cockfighting.
+He said chicken boxing is a sport that uses some of the paraphernalia involved in cockfighting, but he said the matches aren't fought to the death.

 "I have no knowledge whatsoever on chicken boxing so I cannot speak to that," Morrell said.
 "I have never heard of that.
 It sounds like something to circumvent cockfighting."

 Guillory replied, "There is a legitimate sport known as chicken boxing.
 It has nothing to do with cockfighting, and it is clear that this bill would interfere, would criminalize that legal enterprise."

 Morrell said what Guillory described — two chickens fighting each other — already is banned under the 2008 Louisiana law that criminalized cockfighting.

 The two men will carry the fight into the full Senate, after the judiciary committee voted 4-2 to advance Morrell's proposal.

 John Goodwin, director of animal cruelty policy for the Humane Society of the United States, said there is no such sport as chicken boxing.

 In an email, he said that chicken boxing "is just a creative excuse the cockfighters have come up with to mask their real agenda, which is to maintain the weakest penalties for cockfighting possible."